openworm/owmeta/README.md

 forget about which representation is being used under the hood.
 The worm itself has a unified sense of neurons, networks, muscles, ion channels, etc. and so should our code.

-Syntactical constructs in PyOpenWorm reflect the structure of the corresponding biological knowledge-base rather than the programming idioms of the underlying technologies.
-Wherever possible, pure Python libraries or those with few compilation requirements are used.

 Relationship to ChannelWorm
 -----------------------------